Massachusetts Car Insurance

 I've just purchased a car from an individual.

 To add your vehicle, you can log in to your policy and create your RMV-1 form with ease.
 Once created, you will be able to print and complete the form in order to take it to the Registry.
+If you have any questions, please call us at (800) 841-3000.

-I've just moved into Massachusetts.
+I've just moved to Massachusetts.

 You will need to log in to your policy and select the "Change Address" link to update your address.
 Once your address has been updated, look for the "MA Vehicle Registration" link located under the "What's Next?" section to create your RMV form.